aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide-to-image/_index.md

 ## **Convert a Slide with Notes and Comments to an Image**

-Two interfaces are used to control the rendering of presentation slides to images: [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) and [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions).
+There are two interfaces [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) and [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions), used to control the rendering of presentation slides to images.
 Both of these interfaces include the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface, which can be used to include notes and comments of a slide in an exporting image.
-Also, using this interface, you can control the position in which notes and comments will be displayed in image.
+Also, you can control the position in which notes and comments will be displayed in the image using this interface.
-The following example demonstrates the use of the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface using the [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions) interface.
+The following example demonstrates the usage of the [INotesCommentsLayoutingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions) interface using the [IRenderingOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/irenderingoptions) interface.
 (An example of using the ITiffOptions interface will be provided below.)
 *Note* that when converting a slide to an image, the [NotesPositions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions/properties/notesposition) property cannot be set to [BottomFull](https://apireference.aspose.com/slides/net/aspose.slides.export/notespositions) to indicate the location of the notes.
-This is due to the fact that the text of the note can be quite large and it physically cannot fit into the specified image size.
+This is since the text of the note can be quite large and it physically cannot fit into the specified image size.

 ``` csharp
 using (Presentation pres = new Presentation("PresentationNotesComments.pptx"))